 Bastrop Montessori Team

-Cheryl Kruckeberg, Director
+Cheryl Kruckeberg, Founder and Director

 My lifelong passion has been working with children.
-I am constantly inspired by their curiosity, tenacity, eagerness to learn and their fun loving spirit and am humbled by their trust, kindness and courage.
+I am constantly inspired by their curiosity, tenacity, eagerness to learn and their fun loving spirit, and am humbled by their trust, kindness and courage.
 In pursuit of my passion for supporting young people I have worked at over a dozen holistic and non-traditional schools as an assistant, classroom teacher, administrator, director, consultant or board member.
 The opportunity to create a Montessori School in my own hometown is one that I am very excited about!

 I was first introduced to the Montessori Method in 1988, when I was searching for the perfect school for my little girl, and I instantly knew that here was the model that most closely matched my own beliefs; that learning is the innate desire of all children and that in a thoughtfully designed environment and in an atmosphere of respect, they will do what comes naturally to them – inquire, practice, learn and take care of each other!
 My first inspiration grew into a lasting appreciation of the power and beauty of Dr. Maria Montessori’s work.
 I have incorporated some of the fundamental aspects of the Montessori Method into my work with children ever since, whether as a teacher, administrator or school director.

 In the past 15 years I have been the Director of Austin EcoSchool/Austin Village Academy and have been developing an educational program called Game of Village, which I’ve run both in the homeschool community and in private schools.